aymericbeaumet/blog/data/articles/properly-shim-angularjs-applications-using-browserify/index.md

 }
 ```

-- angular exports the global variable angular
+- `angular` exports the global variable `angular`
-- angular-local-storage exports its AngularJS module name LocalStorageModule
+- `angular-local-storage` exports its AngularJS module name `LocalStorageModule`

 ### Modules fetching their dependencies on the global context

 Some frontend modules relies on the fact their dependencies will be exposed
-on the global object (generally the window object in most browsers).
+on the global object (generally the `window` object in most browsers).
 This is
 an anti-pattern of the CommonJS architecture which favors separation of
 concerns.

-For example, AngularJS expects jQuery to be exposed at the window.jQuery
+For example, AngularJS expects jQuery to be exposed at the `window.jQuery`
 property.

 One solution is to wrap the module into a function which exposes a global
 object with the appropriate properties.
 Hopefully, this could also easily
-done via browserify-shim (see above for the installation).
+done via _browserify-shim_ (see above for the installation).

-Then, update the package.json:
+Then, update the `package.json`:

 ```json
 {